 After careful comparison, Dr. Nagourney recommended the combination of Cisplatin, Taxotere and 5FU.

-Please see my story in Dr. Nagourney’s May 20th, 2014 blog article on metastatic gastric cancer.
+Please see my story in Dr. Nagourney’s May 20th, 2014 blog article on Stage 4 Stomach cancer.

 We knew I was in, not just good, but perfect hands!
 The rest is history and now I continue to complete the full treatment while in complete remission.